apostrophecms-legacy/apostrophe-schemas/README.md

 Of course you must pass your schema to Nunjucks when rendering your template.

-All of the fields will be presented with their standard markup, ready to be populated by `aposSchema.populateFields` in browser-side JavaScript.
+All of the fields will be presented with their standard markup, ready to be populated by `aposSchemas.populateFields` in browser-side JavaScript.

 It is also possible to inject some custom markup around a field.
 Just output the fields "before" a certain point, then the fields "after" it: